smartdevicelink/sdl_evolution/proposals/NNNN-sharing-wifi-ssid-and-password.md

         NSLog(@"Error %@",[error debugDescription]);
     }];
 ```
-Capabilities required to use above mentioned API's are as follows:
+Capabilities required to use above mentioned APIs are as follows:

 ```
 Hotspot Configuration